 Some (but not all) psychodynamic, psychoanalytic, transpersonal and Jungian psychotherapists and analysts would also fall into this category.
 Feel free to ask them about this when you schedule your first session.
 If they tell you that the answer would depend on the relationship between you, you can probably take that as a good sign.

 Low level of therapist direction:

-Would you prefer a therapist who mainly sits, listens, mmm’s and nods, and doesn’t introduce their own ideas or ask many questions, with the aim of helping you become ‘more of yourself’, free of their influence?
+Would you prefer a therapist who mainly sits, listens, mmm’s and nods, and doesn’t introduce their own ideas or ask many questions?
+Someone who wants you to be free of their influence, as far as possible, and who believes that this is the best way to help you become ‘more yourself’?

 Having listed so many different types of therapy above, I have to be honest with you and say that for some of those specialisms, it can be hard to find good therapists in Essex who have actually had the training.
 But you could at least ask the potential therapist how directive and active they think they are in sessions.

 (Note for any therapists reading the above: Have I included your form of therapy?
 Do you think I’ve got it about right, or would you disagree with where I’ve placed it in this admittedly very basic classification system?
 And if your kind of therapy isn’t listed, let me know where I can find out more about it!)

 Ask yourself: Do I want to look for Experiential therapy or Insight-oriented therapy?

 It used to be thought that therapy was all about helping you develop insight.
 Once the therapist understood where your troubles stemmed from, and explained it to you in a way that you could understand, you’d get better.
 That was the plan, anyway.
 And indeed, insight can be very useful.
 Therapy is partly about shining a spotlight on what’s been going on, and making links between your past and your habitual tendencies (“Ah, now I see why I have always had trouble with domineering men”).